MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 Available for closed ways with at least four nodes.
 Will split the way in to two polygons, sharing the common nodes.

+### Remove node from way

+This will remove a node from the selected way.
+If the node is untagged and not a member of any other way the node will be deleted, otherwise it will remain in the data.

 ### ![Copy](../images/ic_menu_copy_holo_light.png) Copy

 Copy the way to the internal copy and paste buffer.